tomkwok/svgasm/README.md

 Update README.md
 - Add SVG file size after compression with [Brotli](https://github.com/google/brotli) to benchmark results.
-- Add benchmark results of `convert` command with ImageMagick and GraphicsMagick.

 Reduce output file size
 - Use all alphanumeric characters in prefix for element IDs.